-We are known as the People of the Book and we study and interpret the Bible.
-We argue, discuss and debate, however, we have a golden rule: No passage can be interpreted different than its simple and direct meaning.
+We are known as the People of the Book, and we study and interpret the Bible.
+We argue, discuss and debate, however, we have a golden rule: No passage can be interpreted differently than its simple and direct meaning.

 What does this mean?
 We delve into the deepest meanings of each verse.
 Rabbis, scholars, mystics find divine and esoteric messages hidden in the Biblical verses.
 We say there are "Seventy faces to the Torah/Bible" meaning there are many ways to interpret a verse, each according to his spiritual level.

-When it comes to rendering the actual meaning of the text we must never deviate from what is actually written, this is called "No verse can ever be deviate from its simple meaning" (Talmud, tractates Shabbath, Yevamoth)
+When it comes to rendering the actual meaning of the text, we must never deviate from what is actually written, this is called "No verse can ever deviate from its simple meaning" (Talmud, tractates Shabbath, Yevamoth)

 אין מקרא יוצא מידי פשוטו (שבת סג א; יבמות כד א)

-Thus this is an interpretation meaning with prayer and wisdom one can often achieve his aims.
-But the rabbis have already stated that no verse deviates of exits from its simple meaning.
-Thus although we have these lovely interpretations no one can deny that Jacob indeed was a fighter and used his sword and bow (and arrow).
+Thus, this is an interpretation meaning with prayer and wisdom one can often achieve his aims.
+But the rabbis have already stated that no verse deviates or exits from its simple meaning.
+Thus, although we have these lovely interpretations no one can deny that Jacob indeed was a fighter and used his sword and bow (and arrow).
 That is the simple meaning of the text.
-Again we see that the patriarchs knew how to fight and were trained warriors.
+Again, we see that the patriarchs knew how to fight and were trained warriors.